MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/install-and-configure-distribution-points.md

 > 2. Interact with the Configuration Manager infrastructure to determine the appropriate deployment actions to take.

 ### Multicast
 Specify whether to enable multicast on the distribution point.
-When you enable multicast, Configuration Manager installs Windows Deployment Services on the server, if necessary.
+When you enable multicast, Configuration Manager installs Windows Deployment Services (WDS) on the server, if necessary.

 When you **Enable multicast to simultaneously send data to multiple clients**, configure the following settings: